Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Preliminaries

-\section{Quantization Alternatives}
+\subsection{Quantization Alternatives}

-Denote by $x,y,z$ the channel input, the received signal and the quantized output respectively.
-Our system will try to maximize $I(x_i;z_i)$ which clearly determine the maximal information rate R of the whole system if the user utilizes good error correcting codes while minimizing the bitrate of the sequence $\mathbf{b}$.
+Denote by $X, Y, Z$ the channel input, the received signal and the quantized output, respectively.
+Our system will try to maximize $I(X;Z)$ which clearly determines the maximal information rate $R$ of the whole system if the user utilizes good error correcting codes, while minimizing the bit-rate of the sequence $\mathbf{B}$.
 Here we list some possible approaches to quantization:

-\subsection{Using the channel code in the serving subsystem}
+\subsubsection{Using the channel code in the serving subsystem}

-If the serving subsystem would not be oblivious, it would decode the original information ($\hat{u}$) and send it as the sequence $\mathbf{b}$.
-In this case R=min(C, radio channel capacity) would be achieved.
+If the serving subsystem would not be oblivious, it would decode the original information ($\hat{U}$) and send it as the sequence $\mathbf{B}$.
+In this case $R = min(C, \text{radio channel capacity})$ would be achieved.
 But in this work the serving subsystem is oblivious.